SCIFIHISTORY.NET

 "Rumours swell of alien artefacts discovered on Mars.
 An attempt is made to kill Nathan Spring as he investigates drug smuggling and the deaths of two pilots."

-On this day in 2001, Stargate: SG-1 aired "2001."
-This served as the tenth episode of the long-running program's fifth season, and here's the plot summary compliments of IMDB.com:
+On this day in 2001 (in the U.S.), Stargate: SG-1 aired "2001."
+Officially, this served as the tenth episode of the long-running program's fifth season, and here's the plot summary compliments of IMDB.com:

 "SG-1 makes contact with the Aschen, unaware of that their homeworld is one they were warned previously from the future to be considered off-limits."